 We will test all the hip and surrounding muscles’ strength individually.
 This also gives us an indication of the muscle length.
 If we suspect a hip muscle tear, the best way to confirm the diagnosis is to see it, measure the width, depth and length of the tear by using a Sonar or Ultrasound (Diagnostic Sonar).

 Sonar (Diagnostic Ultrasound)

 This will be the investigation of choice, as the soft tissue (muscles, ligaments and bleeding) can be visualised.
 A sonar would show the depth, length and direction of the muscle tear enabling us to treat you optimally.

-MRI is a very expensive test but, it is a good way to see detailed images of the muscle injury.
+MRI is a very expensive test but, is a good way to see detailed images of the muscle injury.
 We are able to pinpoint with extreme accuracy the structures involved in your hip, before we resort to taking an MRI.
-It will be very excessive to take an MRI to establish a hip muscle strain.
+It will be excessive to take an MRI to establish a hip muscle strain.

 - Pulling feeling when the muscle is contracted

 - Pain only at the end of range of hip movement